biocompute-objects/bco-public-website/content/resources.md

 ### BCO "Cheat Sheet"

 - A [quick reference guide](/BCOCheatSheet) (PDF) for getting up to speed with reading a BCO.

-### Platform Specific Tools

-#### HIVE

-The High-throughput Integrated Virtual Environment ([HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=main)) for genome analysis and the widely used, open source Galaxy project both have platform specific tools for generating BioCompute Objects from workflows.
-Both of these can be found on our [home page](/#tools).

-#### Cancer Genomics Cloud

-The [Cancer Genomics Cloud](https://www.cancergenomicscloud.org/) (CGC) has a powerful tool built into the CGC platform to capture and export a workflow as a BioCompute Object.

 ### References